 But wages have just begun to increase after several years of sluggish growth, and student debt holders are being pinched.
 The result: More than 30% of student loan borrowers are in default, late or have stopped making payments after just six years.

 That figure was published in an opinion piece in The New York Times written by Ben Miller, senior director for post-secondary education at the left-leaning Center for American Progress.
 Miller submitted a request under the Freedom of Information Act in January of 2018, and found that the default rates reported by the Department of Education may underestimate the severity of what students are facing.

-Historically, the Department of Education has only reported the default rates of students three years after graduation, which come out to just over 10 percent.
-These figures are significant — by comparison, three-year credit card default rates are under one percent — but not surprising.
+Historically, the Department of Education has only reported the default rates of students three years after graduation, which was just over 10% in 2015.
+These figures are significant — by comparison, three-year credit card default rates are under 1% — but not surprising.

-This 30 percent figure is particularly important.
-Current Department of Education protocol is to issue sanctions on colleges where the three-year default rate is 30 percent or higher.
-By not looking at the longer-term figures, the Department of Education and Congress may be turning a blind eye to schools that are not adequately preparing students to pay off the loans they are taking on.
+This 30% figure is particularly important.
+Current Department of Education protocol is to issue sanctions on colleges where the three-year default rate is 30% or higher.
+By not looking at the longer-term figures, the Department of Education and Congress may be ignoring schools that are not adequately preparing students to pay off the loans they are taking on.

-For instance, for-profit colleges report default rates of roughly 15 percent after three years.
-But after looking at repayment trends five years after graduation, Miller found that almost 25 percent of graduates from for-profit colleges are in default, and 44 percent face some form of loan distress.
+For-profit colleges report default rates of roughly 15% after three years.
+But after looking at repayment trends five years after graduation, Miller found that almost 25% of graduates from for-profit colleges are in default, and 44% face some form of loan distress.

-Miller credits the disparity between the numbers reported by Department of Educations and his findings to lobbying by lenders in 2008 when Congress changed the measurement window for default rates from two years to three, but raised the threshold that might trigger sanctions from 25 percent to 30 percent.
+Miller credits the disparity between the numbers reported by Department of Educations and his findings to lobbying by lenders in 2008, when Congress changed the measurement window for default rates from two years to three, but raised the threshold that might trigger sanctions from 25% to 30%.

 Like this story?
 Subscribe to CNBC Make It on YouTube!